V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvuilu : ownership, possessions, personal assets, wealth

-– mvuka : double fabric, double fabric
+– mvuka : double fabric, doubled fabric, lined fabric

-– mvukani : gathering, union, grouping
+– mvukani : relationship, relation / reconciliation, bringing together, gathering, union, grouping

 – mvukanu : unity